Frequently Asked Questions

 A: Gently clean the affected area.
 Apply your preferred Betadine First Aid product to the affected area.
 The wound may be covered by a sterile bandage.
 If bandaged, let solution dry first.
 Always follow the specific directions of your preferred Betadine product.

-A: The active ingredient in Betadine First Aid products, povidone-iodine, is naturally a golden-brown color.
-It will not stain your skin, fingernails, or hair, although you can see where it’s been applied on the skin.
+A: The active ingredient in Betadine First Aid products, povidone iodine, is naturally a golden-brown color.
+It will not permanently stain your skin, although you can see where it has been applied.

-A: Betadine will not stain your skin, fingernails, or hair, although you can see where it’s been applied on the skin.
+A: Betadine will not permanently stain your skin, although you can see where it has been applied.
 If you accidentally get Betadine First Aid products on natural fibers it can usually be washed off with water and soap.
 For man-made fibers, Betadine First Aid products can usually be washed off with the help of a stain remover.

 A: A small amount may be swallowed during gargling.
 If more than is used for gargling is accidentally swallowed, get medical help or contact a Poison Control Center right away.